 There is an amazing traditional courtyard.
 Don’t forget to take a walk during your stay.

 There are no large communal baths, but each room has its own cypress bath with the scent of cypress.

-Then this is an almost universal design in the new building.
+Then, the new building has an almost universal design.
 The wheelchair is not available for borrowing.
 If you bring someone with weak legs, you may want to inform the staff in advance as they arrange a room near the lift.

 Info about Luxury hotel SOWAKA

 |Estimated Price||80,000 JPY for 2 adults per room|

 |Internet Connection||Free wifi in the ryokan|

 |Facility information||Wheelchairs are available in the new building